 - Lower debt-to-income ratio.
 Lenders use your DTI ratio to help them decide if you can afford the loan.
 You calculate your DTI ratio by adding up all your monthly debt payments and dividing that by your gross monthly income.
-Typically, your DTI ratio needs to be 43% or lower to get a loan.
+Typically, lenders want your DTI ratio to be 43% or lower to get a loan.

 - Lower loan-to-value ratio.
 Your LTV ratio compares how much the property is worth with how much you need to borrow.
 You calculate your LTV ratio by taking your total mortgage amount and dividing it by the purchase price.
 To get a jumbo loan, you may need an LTV ratio of 80% or lower.

-You need a jumbo loan when you have to borrow more than the conforming loan limit to buy a home.
+You need a jumbo loan when you have to borrow more than the conforming loan limit to buy a house.
 That happens when the home is on the expensive side, or located in a market where prices are high.
 Whether you’re shooting for a big, sprawling house or a more modest home in a desirable and expensive neighborhood, a jumbo loan could be the way you make it yours.

 Just keep in mind that jumbo loans have stricter eligibility requirements compared to conforming loans.
 As a result, you’ll face more financial scrutiny to qualify.
 You’ll have to put more money down, pay higher closing costs, and have a higher credit score.
 That’s why jumbo loans are more suitable for homebuyers who have a stronger financial foundation.

 VA jumbo loans